sseefried/open-epidemic-game/DEVLOG.md

+# Fri 6 Mar 2015

+The events management for the game is very brittle.

 # Thu 5 Mar 2015

 I'm still vaguely unsatisfied.
 What if I'm wrong.
 There needs to be an experiment that I can